EAMONN READING - PI

 During her Physics undergraduate at the University of Exeter, Chloe’s projects focused on the application of physics-based methods, such as Raman and FTIR spectroscopy, to biological systems.
 As a postgraduate researcher with Dr Peter Petrov, she used microscopic and spectroscopic techniques to investigate the effect of short-chain alcohols on the physical properties of erythrocyte membranes.

-Chloe aims to advance knowledge of membranes and interdisciplinary methods with her project in the Reading Group.
+Chloe joined the Reading Group in 2021 as a BBSRC LIDo iCASE student with Waters Corp.
+She aims to advance knowledge of membranes and interdisciplinary methods with her project.

-Tabasom Haghighi - Summer Student (now undergoing a PhD within Prof. Molly Stevens group at Imperial College London)
+Tabasom Haghighi - Summer Student, 2018 (now undergoing a PhD within Prof. Molly Stevens group at Imperial College London)

-Tim Gemeinhardt - Erasmus+ Student (now undergoing a PhD within Prof Nicole Francis’ group at the Montreal Clinical Research Institute)
+Tim Gemeinhardt - Erasmus+ Student, 2019-20 (now undergoing a PhD within Prof Nicole Francis’ group at the Montreal Clinical Research Institute)